 Some politicians have claimed that “Helmets save lives“.

 Is this true?
 CRAG has asked for evidence, but the Australian government has been unable to provide any.

-Even helmet salespeople do not necessarily claim that helmet save lives.
+Even helmet salespeople do not make such claims.
 After being asked

 “Can your helmet save your life?“,